Disorderly conduct is a misdemeanor charge with a disturbing history.

-(2) disturbs an assembly or meeting, not unlawful in its character [See Note below.]; or
+(2) disturbs an assembly or meeting, not unlawful in its character [But see Note below.]; or

 (3) engages in offensive, obscene, abusive, boisterous, or noisy conduct or in offensive, obscene, or abusive language tending reasonably to arouse alarm, anger, or resentment in others. …

 Subd.
-3. Caregiver; A caregiver, … who violates the provisions of subdivision 1 against a vulnerable adult, …may be sentenced to imprisonment for not more than one year or to payment of a fine of not more than $3,000, or both.”
+3. Caregiver; A caregiver, … who violates the provisions of subdivision 1 against a vulnerable adult, … may be sentenced to imprisonment for not more than one year or … a fine of not more than $3,000, or both.”

 Have a question about a Minnesota Disorderly Conduct case?
 Call Minneapolis Criminal Lawyer Thomas C. Gallagher at 612 333-1500